ehhov/stuff/Notes.md

 For packages from repositories.
 - `pacman -Si package` for info (double `i` sometimes).
 - `pacman -Ss word` to search for the word.
+- `pacman -Syyu` to perform a full system update.
 - `pacman -Sc` clean cache with uninstalled packages.

 For .pkg.tar.gz files